 Gender and Social Change in 20th Century Britain - 15 credits

-This module aims to provide you with a critical understanding of the issues surrounding the history of gender in twentieth century Britain, through both the prisms of theory and advanced historical skills.
-This module examines how the twentieth century was a period of profound change for both men and women in Britain.
+This module aims to provide you with a critical understanding of the issues surrounding the history of gender in twentieth-century Britain, through both the prisms of theory and advanced historical skills.
+The module examines how the twentieth century was a period of profound change for both men and women in Britain.

 Cultural Heritage and Public History - 15 credits

 This module offers an introduction to cultural heritage and public history, investigating what cultural heritage means to its constituent communities; how cultural heritage can be defined and understood, and how it can be managed, protected and safeguarded.
 It offers an in-depth exploration of core contemporary questions and debates as to who decides how heritage is constituted and curated and how it should be shared with the public.

 21st Century Populism - 15 credits

 This module focuses on the phenomenon of populism and its diverse manifestations in the 21st Century.
 The world has witnessed a rise of populist parties and leaders across the globe, primarily on the right but also on the left.
 Populism has now become an intensely researched topic and widely debated theme.
 This module examines the rise of populism in Western and Central Europe, the United States, Latin America and the Middle East.